TopVillas/api-docs/pricing.md

 This combination serves as the primary key for an LoSP entry.

 The vast majority of properties in the Top Villas portfolio do not vary their price by the number of guests.
 To prevent a combinatorial explosion of pricing entries, we only publish prices for the base number of guests—this is the lowest price, below which reducing the number of guests does not lower the price.
+In the vast majority of cases this is equal to the capacity of the listing.

 Additionally, an LoSP contains pricing information.
 At a minimum, it must include a base price, but the Top Villas API also provides additionally fees and taxes: